- 1 comment

 - What is the difference between the buy side and the sell side and how does it matter for a banker

 - Talk to me about the Indian M&A market

-- Describe a latest deal that piqued your interest
+- Describe the latest deal that piqued your interest

 - Why M&A?